 My books

-My first book, Institutionalizing Violence, examines how Jihadis adopt violence and mobilise short of territorial control, focusing on Egyptian Jihadis from the formation of Islamic Jihad and al-Jama'a al-Islamiyya in the 1970s to these groups' interactions with al-Qaeda in the 1990s and partial joining of the political process after 2011.
+Institutionalizing Violence explores how Egyptian groups adopted violence and institutionalised short of territorial control from the formation of Islamic Jihad and al-Jama'a al-Islamiyya in the 1970s through their interactions with al-Qaeda in the 1990s and partial engagement with politics after 2011.